Emergency Grant: COVID-19 / Maimonides Response Fund Policies and Procedures

 The maximum amount per grant application (not per organization) is $20,000.
-If an organization would like to apply for a larger grant, please discuss with Lisa Stanger before completing and submitting the grant application.
+If an organization would like to apply for a larger grant, please discuss it with Lisa Stanger before completing and submitting the grant application.

 - Provide emergency grants to Greater New Haven area Jewish agencies and synagogues for needs related to the current Covid-19 crisis.